-In-person proctoring is an alternative for students who are unable or prefer not to use ProctorU.
+In-person proctoring is an alternative for students who cannot use ProctorU.
+Proctors must work on behalf of established proctoring/exam services.
+Commonly, these include:

-Students should read all sections of this page.
+Students should read all sections of this page before contacting their proctor.
 Answers to common questions about in-person proctoring can be found in our help center.

 This page contains: